corda/corda/docs/source/permissioning.rst

 It is very likely that your map server won't be entirely standalone, but rather, integrated with whatever your master user database is.

-The network map server also distributes signed network parameter files and controls the rollout schedule for when they become available for download and opt-in, and when they become enforced.
+The network map server also distributes signed network parameter files and controls the roll-out schedule for when they become available for download and opt-in, and when they become enforced.
 This is again a policy decision you will probably choose to place some simple UI or workflow tooling around, in particular to enforce restrictions on who can edit the map or the parameters.